CyFI-Lab-Public/Forecast/README.md

 To create a new plugin, make a new file in the `plugins` folder containing your plugin as a subclass of `PluginBase`.
 Next, add the new plugin class to `plugin_list` in `PluginManager`.

-## Questions
-Please feel free to email us if you have any questions, improvements to Forcast, etc! :)